-The Program would require up to approximately two Tronox personnel and approximately two drilling contracotr personnel over a period of approximately six weeks.
-Program personnel would be accommodated either at the Atlas Village or the Boree Plains homestead (both owned by Tronox) and would therefore have a negligible impact on local community services and infrastructure.
+The Program would require up to approximately two Tronox personnel and approximately two drilling contractor personnel over a period of approximately six week.
+Program personnel would be accommodated either at the Atlas village or the Boree Plains homestead (both owned by Tronox) and would therefore have a negligible impact on local community.